xplicit/Chromatron/Documents/network.md

 # Network Service

-Chromely via CefGlue provides 2 different ways of Interprocess Communication (IPC) between the Renderer and the Browser.
+Chromatron via CefGlue provides 2 different ways of Interprocess Communication (IPC) between the Renderer and the Browser.

-- Generic Message Routing - more info @ [Generic Message Routing](https://github.com/chromelyapps/Chromely/blob/master/Documents/generic_message_routing.md).
+- Generic Message Routing - more info @ [Generic Message Routing](https://github.com/xplicit/Chromatron/blob/master/Documents/generic_message_routing.md).
-- Ajax HTTP/XHR  -  more info @ [Custom Scheme Handling](https://github.com/chromelyapps/Chromely/blob/master/Documents/ajax_xhr_request_handling.md).
+- Ajax HTTP/XHR  -  more info @ [Custom Scheme Handling](https://github.com/xplicit/Chromatron/blob/master/Documents/ajax_xhr_request_handling.md).

-These allow Chromely to receieve JavaScript requests initated by the Renderer, processed by the Browser (C#) and returned Json data response to the Renderer.
+These allow Chromatron to receieve JavaScript requests initated by the Renderer, processed by the Browser (C#) and returned Json data response to the Renderer.

 ## Configuring Network Scheme/Request Endpoint

 The configuration of an IPC workflow involves:

 1. Create a Controller class
-2. Add the attribute - [ChromelyRouteAttribute](https://github.com/chromelyapps/Chromely/blob/master/src/Chromely.Core/Network/ControllerAttributes.cs) to the route actions (methods).
+2. Add the attribute - [ChromatronRouteAttribute](https://github.com/xplicit/Chromatron/blob/master/src/Chromely.Core/Network/ControllerAttributes.cs) to the route actions (methods).
 Ensure that the "Path" property is set.
 3. Register the Controller class
 4. Register a scheme (http, custom, etc)
 5. Create a JavaScript request in the Renderer html